oligo-com-au/oligo-api-docs/docs/pay-to/create-agreement.md

 ## Request Body

+Here are some key fields in the request payload, please check the API Reference for more details.

 | Field                         | Type   | Required | Description                                                                                                                                                                                                                                                                                                              |
 |-------------------------------|--------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `uid`                         | string | Yes      | The supplied unique identifier for the Agreement. <br/>This identifier ensures agreement uniqueness between integrator systems and Oligo.                                                                                                                                                                                |